UniqueNetwork/evm-coder/README.md

 [Latest Version]: https://img.shields.io/crates/v/evm-coder.svg
 [crates.io]: https://crates.io/crates/evm-coder

+## Overview
-Library for seamless call translation between Rust and Solidity code
+Library for seamless call translation between Rust and Solidity code.

-By encoding solidity definitions in Rust, this library also provides generation of solidity interfaces for ethereum developers
+By encoding solidity definitions in Rust, this library also provides generation of solidity interfaces for ethereum developers.

-### Example
-In this example, we are implementing a contract with ERC721 support and an additional extension interface.

-First, let's add `evm-coder` to the project:
+## Usage
+To represent a contract in Substrate, use the `solidity_interface` macro on the implementation of your structure representing your contact.
+If you are implementing a standard interface, such as ERC721, then using the `expect_selector` parameter you can check the correctness of the interface at compile time.
+There is also support for inheritance using the `is` directive.
+There is also support for function overloading using the macro `#[solidity(rename="funcName")]`.

+## Installation
+Add to `Cargo.toml` following lines:
 ```toml
 [dependencies]
 evm-coder = "0.3.4"
 ```

+## Example
+In this example, we are implementing a contract with ERC721 support and an additional extension interface.

-Now let's define the interface of our contract:
+Let's define the interface of our contract:
 ```rust
 struct ContractHandle;